gdiet/backup/README.md

     # files in the backup that are named '*.log'.
     log*/*.log

+#### Restore Files And Directories From The DedupFS

+Use `fsc restore <source> <target>` to restore files and directories from the dedup file system without having to mount it first.

 #### Create A Database Backup

 Use `fsc db-backup` to create a database backup.
 The database backup is created in the repository's `fsdb` directory.